mdsuhailarif/ListenUp/README.md

 # ListenUp

-**It is music player web app developed using Reactjs and Spotify API**.
+**It is responsive music streaming web app developed using Reactjs and Spotify API**.

 This is the frontend repository